Health on my terms

 Mid 20s– I had surgeries to remove bunions.
 My pain tolerance was so high I never used any pain meds and went right back to work.
 Hypothyroidism results in high pain tolerance.

-Mid 30s—MTBI (Moderate Traumatic Brain Injury)- Big downhill slide, all my hair fell out, lost my eyebrows, eyelashes, and got puffy all over especially my face.
-I was confused, having trouble with concentrating, irratable and on and on…..My blood pressure dropped from 120/80 to 85/65.
+Mid 30s—MTBI (Moderate Traumatic Brain Injury)- My health took a big downhill slide, all my hair fell out, lost my eyebrows, eyelashes, and got puffy all over especially my face.
+I was confused, having trouble with concentrating, irritable and on and on…..My blood pressure dropped from 120/80 to 85/65.
 I was still not diagnosed.
-The part that angers me here is that in my research I discovered that it is a well-known fact that most if not all people who have a TBI also have thyroid problems and the drop in blood pressure is a clear indicator of a TBI.
-This is important because a drop in blood pressure is reflective of thyroid dysfunction—hypothyroidism.
-And still I was not diagnosed.
+The part that angers me here is that in my research I discovered that it is a well-known fact that most if not all people who have a TBI also have thyroid problems and the drop in blood pressure is a clear indicator of a TBI, and is also reflective of thyroid dysfunction.

-Turns out I had a full hysterectomy because of all the fibroids and polycystic ovaries, endometriosis etc. ( more symptoms of Hypothyroidism)
+Turns out I had a full hysterectomy because of all the fibroids and polycystic ovaries, endometriosis etc. More symptoms of hypothyroidism and the related health issues.

 The TBI- left me with dealing with huge fatigue issues, both mentally and physically.
 Fatigue, mental confusion, mental slowness.
 As it turns out these are “also symptoms of low thyroid function”.
-It becomes easy to see why getting the treatment for low thyroid would have mitigated and possibly eliminated some of the severity of the symptoms of the TBI.
+It becomes easy to see why getting the treatment for low thyroid would have mitigated and possibly eliminated some of the severity of the symptoms of the TBI I faced.

-Even on synthroid I still had symptoms of low thyroid.
+Even on Synthroid, my health was still impacted as I still had symptoms of low thyroid.
 At this point I began treating myself like a lab rat trying to figure it out.
 I became an expert at eating exactly the same food for 3 days prior to blood work.
 I judiciously wrote on each lab results, how I was feeling and the symptoms I was still having.
 I became very well versed in free T4, T3, TSH.
 Regardless of all the symptoms I was having it was impossible to get a doctor on board to help.
 They all thought I was “in the normal range” so I was not Hypothyroid.
 Normal is quite a large range.

 Soon it became apparent I needed a knee replacement.
 The doctors said it was arthritis.
 Guess what—another symptom of low thyroid! (arthritis)